Glossary

 Predictive Analytics

-Predictive analytics is the practice of using data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes based on historical data.
-This process involves analyzing current and historical data to make predictions about future events or…
+Predictive analytics is the process of using data, statistical models, and machine learning techniques to forecast future outcomes based on historical trends.
+It helps organizations anticipate what might happen and make smarter, proactive decisions across different areas of their operations.…

 Protected Health Information (PHI)